willsowerbutts/ersatz80/README.md

 ## Brief instructions

 Assemble and populate the PCB.

-Program the Teensy with the firmware.
+Program the Teensy with the firmware:
+ * You will need python3 and z80asm (both packaged in Debian)
+ * Install Arduino (I'm using version 2.3)
+ * Install arduino-cli (put the "arduino-cli" executable in your Arduino folder)
+ * Install Teensyduino (put the "teensy_loader_cli" executable in your Arduino folder)
+ * Run "make"

 Insert a FAT formatted microSD card (optional).

 Connect the Teensy's USB port to a computer and connect to the USB ACM serial device with your terminal software.

-The serial input is normally sent to the Z80 UART device however pressing the escape keycode (by default Ctrl+G) will wake up the supervisor which will read and execute a command.
-The "help" command should give some clues as to what commands are available.
+Normally the USB ACM serial device is connected to the Z80 console (emulated "UART"), however the supervisor also shares the same device.
+Press the escape keycode (Ctrl+G by default) to wake up the supervisor.
+The "help" command will give some clues.

 ## PCB